harmony-one/s/progress/rikako-hatoya.md

+2021-01-08 Mon: Created [repo](https://github.com/rika97/s/tree/main/s-nft) for minting soulbound nft tokens by using ERC721 contract with Openzeppelin.
+Investigating changes due to openzeppelin updates to make tokens burnable and making them soulbound.

+---

+2021-01-07 Sun: Researched about different existing marketing campaigns using soulbound and neighboring concept (rewards for token holders).

+2024-01-06 Sat: Researched more about chainflip, and how to implement soulbound tokens.

+2024-01-05 Fri: PTO

+2024-01-04 Thu: Researched into soulbound tokens, ERC (ethereum guidelines), deploying smart contracts and different "accomplishments" such as airdrop, and researched more into deploying swaps on chainflip.

-2024-01-03: Implemented and updated [single swap protocol](https://github.com/rika97/s/blob/main/s_swap/contracts/SingleSwap.sol) using Uniswap V3.
+2024-01-03 Wed: Implemented and updated [single swap protocol](https://github.com/rika97/s/blob/main/s_swap/contracts/SingleSwap.sol) using Uniswap V3.
 In order to swap ERC20 to native token like $ONE, need to implement an intermediary.
 Researched UniswapX and bridging for cross-chain swap.

 2024-01-02 Tue: Started investigation into how to mint Soulbound NFT, looked into defi recap reading, and researched minimal-on-chain for intent-based applications (Uniswap, Anoma, Chainflip).
 Currently minimal uniswap prototype still in progress - will push progress so far after cleaning code.